Korean Confucianism

 In fact, Japanese Neo-Confucian scholars, such as Yamazaki Ansai (1618–82), considered T’oegye to be “the greatest Confucian in Korea”, even suggesting he was on a par with Zhu Xi himself (Pak 1983: 69).

 T’oegye’s Ten Diagrams represents the finest synthesis of this Neo-Confucian thought current in Korea at that time, and it was one of the most reproduced texts of the entire Chosŏn dynasty, overshadowing Yulgok’s text.
 T’oegye’s text consists of a collection of diagrams by Neo-Confucian scholars from China and Korea, including three by T’oegye himself, that elucidate Zhu Xi’s main teachings, as well as T’oegye’s own synthesis and analysis of them, especially through his focus on the mind (K. sim), though guided by a methodological approach that focuses on Kyŏng (敬).
-Kyŏng is often translated as seriousness, but T’oegye has reoriented this term’s use, underscoring the mind’s mastery over one’s thoughts and actions, leading Michael Kalton (1985: 212–214) to translate it as “mindfulness”, while Kim Hyoungchan (2018: 27–32) uses the term “reverent mindfulness”.
-Mindfulness, in this very Confucian re-appropriation of a Buddhist concept, reflects T’oegye’s approach to sagehood: the daily practice of constantly being aware of the mind, controlling its impulses so that good thoughts can lead to good actions.
+Although kyŏng is often rendered as “seriousness”, T’oegye reconfigures its meaning, emphasizing the disciplined sovereignty of the mind over thought and action.
+This interpretive shift has led Michael Kalton (1985: 212–214) to translate the term as “mindfulness”, while Kim Hyoungchan (2018: 27–32) proposes “reverent mindfulness”.
+In this Confucian re-appropriation of a concept resonant with Buddhist practice, mindfulness becomes the cornerstone of T’oegye’s vision of sagehood: a continuous, deliberate attentiveness to the operations of the mind, restraining its impulses so that good or positive thoughts can lead to actions that reflect them.

 The first two diagrams reflect the underpinnings of Neo-Confucian ontologico-cosmology:

-They provide us with a clear outline of the interconnected Neo-Confucian vision of a morally interconnected universe.
-While the first diagram identifies the Supreme Ultimate (T’aegŭk) as Principle, which generates yin and yang, which then materialise through the Five Elements, the second diagram further concretises this organising aspect of the greater originating Principle in the material world, showing its inherent order that inscribes itself hierarchically.
-Principle is reflected in all things, and therefore used to validate human social relations and the distinctions that exist between ruler and subjects, older and younger for example.
-The next three diagrams are all concerned with the basic underpinnings of Confucian moral humanistic education: The Diagram of Elementary Learning, the Diagram of the Great Learning, and the Diagram of Rules of the White Deer Hollow Academy, the latter being the rules of Zhu Xi’s own retreat centre for learning.
-This education embodies Confucian morality which is the basis for understanding more complex issues of the mind and human nature.
-The Elementary Learning is an original diagram by T’oegye himself based on Zhu Xi’s text of the same name, which was widely studied in Korea in its own right.
-Meanwhile, the Diagram of the Great Learning was by Kwŏn Kŭn, appearing in his collection of diagrams mentioned above, bolstering the importance of moral education within the Korean Neo-Confucian tradition.
+These diagrams articulate the Neo-Confucian vision of a morally ordered cosmos.
+The first depicts the Supreme Ultimate (T’aegŭk) as Principle (理), the generative source from which yin and yang forces emerge, subsequently giving rise to the Five Elements (also referred to as the Five Phases).
+The second diagram further concretizes this ontological schema, illustrating how the originating Principle inscribes itself hierarchically within the material world.
+Because Principle permeates all things, it becomes the normative ground for human social relations and distinctions—such as those between ruler and subject, elder and younger.
+The remaining three diagrams shift from cosmology to pedagogy, presenting the foundations of Confucian moral education: the Diagram of Elementary Learning, the Diagram of the Great Learning, and the Diagram of Rules for the White Deer Hollow Academy—the latter codifying Zhu Xi’s own retreat for scholarly cultivation.
+This educational framework establishes Confucian morality as the foundation for engaging with more intricate questions concerning mind and human nature.
+The Diagram of Elementary Learning—created by T’oegye as an adaptation of Zhu Xi’s widely studied text—served as a cornerstone of Korean scholarship.
+Likewise, the Diagram of the Great Learning, originally composed by Kwŏn Kŭn and included in his collection of diagrams, reinforces the primacy of moral education within the Korean Neo-Confucian tradition.

 the goodness of the Four is a distinct moral property explained exclusively by [i] but a common property shared by the Seven explained by both [i] and qi [ki],